Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_4.md

 #### Limitations

-• The AI Engine trace offload via HSDP is supported only in Hardware and not for Hardware emulation.
+• The AI Engine trace offload through HSDP is supported only in Hardware and not for Hardware emulation.

 • Supported only for non-DFX platform.